 - The Complete WordPress Security Guide (Beginner Friendly)

-- The Best Dedicated Hosting Companies of 2021 (Pros & Cons)
+- The Best Dedicated Hosting Companies (Pros & Cons)

 These posts have more information on how you can monitor and protect your site at all times.